sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 with one stone by giving your module some documenation and keeping the installer happy.

-Through your installer now has an abstract, it is now demanding that we feed it a version.
+Though your installer now has an abstract, it is now demanding that we feed it a version.
 What's the best way to to do that?
 One way is to edit the module and add a version number there, similar to the way we added the `# ABSTRACT` comment.
 But since we're using `Dist::Zilla`, we'll add in `version =